truenas/documentation/content/SCALETutorials/SystemSettings/UseScaleShell.md

 - shell
 ---

-The SCALE **Shell** is convenient for running command lines tools, configuring different system settings, or finding log files and debug information.
+The SCALE **Shell** is convenient for running command line tools, configuring different system settings, or finding log files and debug information.

 {{< hint type=warning >}}
 Warning!
 The supported mechanisms for making configuration changes are the TrueNAS WebUI, CLI, and API exclusively.
-All other are not supported and result in undefined behavior that can result in system failure!
+All others are not supported and result in undefined behavior that can result in system failure!
 {{< /hint >}}

 {{< trueimage src="/images/SCALE/CLI/SystemShellSCALE.png" alt="Shell Screen" id="Shell Screen" >}}